Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-But you do run back to him.
-I reckon that's the key, right?
-Like, okay, we can go on our little segways and detours, but we got to run back to him.
-Yes.
-Like the fact that we're sitting here in our home and drinking an iced coffee means he hasn't let us down yet.
+But you run back to Him.
+That’s the key.
+We go on our little detours, but we’ve got to run back.
+The fact we’re sitting here at home drinking iced coffee means He hasn’t let us down yet.

 00:17:48:03 - 00:17:48:12